araobp/nlan/README.md

 - Network simulation for open source SDN controllers such as OpenDaylight

 ##Future use cases
-If some SoC for SOHO routers supports VXLAN off-loading in future, I will develop SDN for LAN/WAN with this code (nlan/go-nlan).
+If some SoC for SOHO routers supports VXLAN off-loading in future, I will develop SDN for LAN/WAN with this code (nlan).
 A sort of "(wired, not wireless) LAN controller".

 ##Network simulation with Linux containers
 I use Linux containers as virtual routers, and this tool will set up virtual links (L0/L1) and virtual switches (L2) over the containers.
 Then I will run Quagga/Zebra(L3) daemons over the virtual routers to study how legacy routing protocols work.